-Never heard of MicroFibrillated Cellulose (MFC)?
+Never heard of Cellulose Fibrils, like microfibrillated cellulose?
 Don't worry, I will guide you through the things you need to know.
-MFC is a completely new performance additive made from natural raw materials, designed to outperform current oil-based technologies.
-I will during this article give you a quick overview of what MFC is, its characteristics and functionalities, and what you can do with it.
+It is a completely new additive made from natural raw materials, designed to provide yield stress, shear thinning, stability and barrier improvements.
+It is the natural alternative to outperform current oil-based technologies.
+I will during this article give you a quick overview of what cellulose fibrils, using the example of Exilva microfibrillated cellulose, is and how it can benefit you.

 History and background

-MFC is a fairly new concept, at least in commercial terms.
+Cellulose fibrils, like microfibrillated cellulose is a fairly new concept, at least in commercial terms.
 The concept was developed at the laboratory of ITT Rayonnier, by Albin Turbak and his team, in the late 1970´s and early 1980´s.
 The reasoning behind it was to provide a new quality of cellulose with a much higher surface area, by passing wood pulp through a milk homogenizer, in order to entangle the network of fibers into much smaller fibrils.
 The technology developed by Turbak et al. was not pre-commercially pursued before smaller activities started in Japan in the 1990s.
-During the 2000s, several companies initiated research activity within the field, and only recently is the material becoming commercially available through Borregaard in Norway.
+During the 2000s, several companies initiated research activity within the field, and only recently has the material become commercially available through Borregaard in Norway.

-Biofuels Digest wrote an good article on the subject back in 2014, using the phrase, “It might be the oddest, most interesting product you can make out of a forest, and displace products made from petrochemicals”.
+Biofuels Digest wrote a good article on the subject back in 2014, using the phrase, “It might be the oddest, most interesting product you can make out of a forest, and displace products made from petrochemicals”.
 This new environmentally friendly performance enhancer can, in a more sustainable way, do the same job as the currently available oil-based technologies.
-In the current scenery of climatic change and increased incentives to improve CO2 footprints, MFC should be on the agenda as an equally performing option alongside the oil-based products.
-MFC is a new innovation, from bio refineries and research institutes, where cellulose fibers are fibrillated (meaning that the mother fiber is split into a higher number of thinner fibers).
-This creates an increased surface area giving the novel fibril product new characteristics.
-MFC is typically sourced from softwood and hardwood sources, as well as vegetable sources.
-Thus it is one of the most sustainable alternatives on the market.
+In the current scenery of climatic change and increased incentives to improve CO2 footprints, Cellulose fibrils, like microfibrillated cellulose, should be on the agenda as an equally performing option alongside the oil-based products.